yqy09091/ID-Assignment1/README.md

 - Feature 1 - allows all users to vist all the pages(home page, instrument page, member page, histroy page) in TCO website
 - Feature 2 - allows all users to be able to use the join us to feel in the join use form
 - Feature 3 - allows all users to use and take the feedback survey form
+- Feature 4 - animation for welcome text
+- Feature 5 - footer for all page
+- Feature 6 - sticky for heading

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: